b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 * **Migration to Kubernetes (K8s):** The system must migrate from simple Docker Compose scaling 11 to a Kubernetes cluster.
 K8s provides true elastic scale, advanced self-healing, resilience, and superior resource management capabilities necessary for sustained, high-volume load testing.
 * **Advanced APM and Distributed Tracing Integration:** The current simplified tracing must be upgraded to integrate with full Application Performance Monitoring (APM) tools and modern distributed tracing platforms (e.g., Jaeger/OpenTelemetry).
 This provides deeper, end-to-end introspection into the SUT’s internal processing paths, complementing the surface-level metrics collected by the MCP Gateway.12
-* **LLM Fine-Tuning and Adversarial Modeling:** To maximize simulation realism, the Llama Agent instructions or the underlying Llama 4 Scout model should be continuously refined.
+* **LLM Fine-Tuning and Adversarial Modeling:** To maximize simulation realism, the Llama Agent instructions or the underlying llama3.1-8b model should be continuously refined.
 This includes fine-tuning the model to handle a wider array of application error responses, complex redirection logic, and non-deterministic state changes, thereby maximizing the intelligence and fidelity of the simulated traffic patterns.

 #### **Works cited**